nhanb/shark/README.md

 Here are the currently supported options:

 ```
   -hungry int
         The number of seconds it takes for Gura to go hungry (default 3600)
   -size int
         Size multiplier: make Gura as big as you want (default 1)
+  -stop int
+        chance to stop walking, in % (default 40)
+  -walk int
+        chance to start walking, in % (default 5)
   -x int
         X position on screen (default 9999)
   -y int
         Y position on screen (default 9999)
 ```

 # Compile from source

+- Clone this repo
 - Follow [ebitengine's install guide][6]
 - Run: `go build -tags ebitensinglethread -o dist/`
 - Your compiled binary should now be in `./dist/`

+Alternatively, if you already have Go, you can run `go run go.imnhan.com/shark@latest` to compile and run the latest version without manually cloning the repo.
+You still need to install ebiten's dependencies first though.

 Apparently it should compile on FreeBSD too but I haven't tried that.
 Do let me know if it works on your FreeBSD desktop!